There are two

 When this tool is active, a blue highlight will be added to the selection for greater clarity.

-Whenever the cursor changes to a four-way arrow the selection or layer can be dragged.
+Whenever the cursor changes to a four-way arrow the layer or active selection can be dragged.
 The cursor changes when it is placed inside or well outside the selection or layer.